Redwood National and State Parks

 Outside site

 The Redwood Creek estuary was negatively impacted by the creation of levees in Orick to protect valley-wide agricultural lands from flood waters.
 The levees, however, have destroyed ecosystem function and habitat at the Redwood Creek estuary, particularly for listed salmonids.
 The levees have also contributed to chronic flooding issues in Sand Cache Creek, a tributary connected to the estuary.
 A coalition of agency personnel and private landowners are collaborating to determine treatments that will improve aquatic ecosystems and habitat at the Redwood Creek estuary and reduce chronic flooding of pastures adjacent to the estuary (NPS, 2000; IUCN Consultation, 2020).
+Various projects like the Redwood Creek Estuary Restoration project and the Redwood Creek Salmon Habitat Enhancement Project aiming to restore hydraulic, sediment and floodplain processes to sustain ecological function are ongoing.

 Inside site